Apex Eye’s research team includes both Principal Investigators and dedicated management support.

 Karen L. Klugo, M.D.

 Dr. Klugo received her medical degree and her residency at The Ohio State University.
 She was Chief Resident during her residency training.
 Dr. Klugo has been and continues to be an Instructor of Ophthalmology at the Jewish Hospital of Cincinnati.
-Dr. Klugo has seven years of practice experience and has been part of Apex Eye since 2006.
-During that time, Dr. Klugo has been a Principal Investigator for various clinical studies.
+Dr. Klugo has over 10 years of experience as a Principal Investigator and has been part of Apex Eye since 2006.
 She has also published in several medical journals.

 Edward J. Meier, M.D.